NguyenNP-24/LOD-Generator-Tool-Maya/README.md

 # LOD-Generator-Tool-Maya
-Maya tool for generating Levels of Detail (LODs) for 3D models (support Skinned mesh)
+One-click Maya tool for generating Levels of Detail (LODs) for 3D models (support Skinned mesh)

 This tool allows users to: